SOCIAL INTEGRATION SERVICES PROGRAM

 The Social Integration Service Program is designed to provide adults experiencing adjustment difficulties of a psychological, intellectual, social or physical nature access to an individualized learning that will enable them to acquire basic social skills and will prepare them for further studies, if they wish to do so.

-The transfer of the adults’ learning to their everyday lives therefore constitutes a necessary result of social integration education.
+The transfer of the adults’ learning to their everyday lives constitutes a necessary result of social integration education.
 An individualized approach is offered to each student to develop the skills required to integrate and flourish in everyday activities of life and to play a social and rewarding role in a social and community context.

-STUDENTS WHO COULD BENEFIT FROM THIS PROGRAM:
+STUDENTS WHO COULD BENEFIT FROM THIS PROGRAM MAY HAVE:

 - Significant and persistent learning difficulties;

-- Mild to moderate intellectual disability;
+- Mild to moderate intellectual disabilities;

-- Students with ASD (Autism Spectrum Disorder);
+- ASD (Autism Spectrum Disorder);

 - Mental health disorders or difficulties;

-- Intellectual disability aging people (age under 55);
+- Intellectual disabilities (aging people under 55);

 - Cranial trauma.